Scott Moe: Early life

 Moe was born in Prince Albert, the eldest of five children, and raised on a farm near Shellbrook.
 After high school he briefly moved to Yellowknife before returning to Saskatchewan and attending the University of Saskatchewan.
 He graduated with a Bachelor of Science in agriculture.

 In the mid-1990s, while still attending university, Moe and his wife established a farming business, buying equipment and renting land.
 By early 2000, Moe had filed for bankruptcy with $208,500 in assets and $320,900 in liabilities.
 He has also owned gas stations and a pharmacy.
 After the bankruptcy, Moe moved to Vermilion, Alberta, where he worked selling farm equipment.
 He returned to Saskatchewan in 2003 and has worked in various community initiatives in and near Shellbrook including the Economic Development Corporation and the Shellbrook and District Physician Recruitment committee, which seeks to attract general practitioners to rural areas of the province without convenient access to local medical facilities.

-During the 1990s Moe was charged on two occasions for impaired driving.
+During the 1990s, Moe was charged on two occasions for impaired driving.
 In 1992, Moe received a conviction for impaired driving while under the legal drinking age.
-In 1994 Moe was again charged with impaired driving as well as leaving the scene of an accident.
+In 1994, Moe was again charged with impaired driving as well as leaving the scene of an accident.
 The charges were ultimately stayed.

 On May 29, 1997, Moe was responsible for an automobile collision that killed 39-year-old Joanne Balog, who was travelling in another vehicle.
 Balog's 18-year-old son, Steve Balog, was the only other passenger and survived the collision with dislocated ribs and lacerations.
+Moe later stated that he could not specifically recall the collision.
 An RCMP investigation determined that Moe had attempted to cross the highway when it was unsafe and gave Moe a ticket for driving without due care and attention.
-While Moe stated alcohol was not a factor, he also claimed he could not recall the collision happening.
+Moe has stated that alcohol was not a factor in the collision, and that the collision had shaped his life since.